University of California, San Diego: Research

-The Nature Index lists UC San Diego as 8th in the United States for research output by article count from 2024-2025.
+The Nature Index lists UC San Diego as 8th in the United States for research output by article count from 2024 to 2025.
 The National Science Foundation ranked UC San Diego 7th among American universities for research and development expenditures in 2021 with $1.42 billion.
 The university operates several organized research units, including the Center for Astrophysics and Space Sciences (CASS), the Center for Drug Discovery Innovation, and the Institute for Neural Computation.
 UC San Diego also maintains close ties to the nearby Scripps Research and Salk Institute for Biological Studies.
 In 1977, UC San Diego developed and released the UCSD Pascal programming language.
 The university was designated as one of the original national Alzheimer's disease research centers in 1984 by the National Institute on Aging.
 In 2018, UC San Diego received $10.5 million from the National Nuclear Security Administration to establish the Center for Matters under Extreme Pressure (CMEC).

 The university founded the San Diego Supercomputer Center (SDSC) in 1985, which provides high-performance computing for research in various scientific disciplines.
 In 2000, UC San Diego partnered with UC Irvine to create the Qualcomm Institute, which integrates research in photonics, nanotechnology, and wireless telecommunication to develop solutions to problems in energy, health, and the environment.

 UC San Diego also operates Scripps Institution of Oceanography (SIO), one of the largest centers of research in earth science in the world, which predates the university itself.
 Together, SDSC and SIO, along with funding partner universities Caltech, SDSU, and UC Santa Barbara, manage the High Performance Wireless Research and Education Network (HPWREN).